* As an Amazon affiliate, this site earns from qualifying purchases.

 In the readings for Wednesday of the 12th Week in Ordinary Time Cycle 1, we see themes of trust in God’s promises and the importance of true goodness.
 God reassures Abram of His covenant, and Jesus teaches us to recognize genuine goodness by observing actions.

-In the Gospel reading for the Wednesday of the 12th Week in Ordinary Time Cycle 1, Jesus warns us about false prophets.
-He tells us that we can recognize them by their actions.
-Just as a tree is known by its fruit, people are known by their deeds.
+In the Gospel for Wednesday of the 12th Week in Ordinary Time Cycle 1, Jesus warns about false prophets.
+He says we will know them by their fruits.
+A good tree produces good fruit, and a bad tree produces bad fruit.
+Jesus tells us to look at actions, not just words, to know if someone is truly following God.

 Prayer

-Homilies and Reflections for Wednesday of the 12th Week in Ordinary Time Cycle 1
+Homilies and Commentaries for Wednesday of the 12th Week in Ordinary Time Cycle 1

 Word on Fire: The Fruits of the Holy Spirit